chudao/service/README.md

 4. Run your app's tests with `lein test`.
 Read the tests at test/chudao/service_test.clj.
 5. Learn more!
 See the [Links section below](#links).

+## Authentication Documentation
+All paths except the ones under `/auth/` are secured.
+Upon successful registration or login, an header X-Auth-Token:xxxxx will be returned.
+All requests to secured paths will need to include X-Auth-Token key value to perform server side validation, otherwise a 401 Unathorized response will be returned.

 ## Serivce Documentation
 Please change localhost:7002 to appropriate doamin (heroku) if you are not running service from local